Forced perspective: In architecture

-Forced perspective in the Roman Emperor Constantine's Aula Palatina, Trier: The windows and the coffer in the apse are smaller, and the apsis has a raised floor.
+Forced perspective in the Roman Emperor Constantine's Aula Palatina, Trier: The windows and the coffer in the apse are smaller, and the apse has a raised floor.

 From the outside, the true size of the apsis windows is apparent.

 In architecture, a structure can be made to seem larger, taller, farther away or otherwise by adjusting the scale of objects in relation to the spectator, increasing or decreasing perceived depth.
 When forced perspective is supposed to make an object appear farther away, the following method can be used: by constantly decreasing the scale of objects from expectancy and convention toward the farthest point from the spectator, an illusion is created that the scale of said objects is decreasing due to their distant location.
 In contrast, the opposite technique was sometimes used in classical garden designs and other follies to shorten the perceived distances of points of interest along a path.

 The Statue of Liberty is built with a slight forced perspective so that it appears more correctly proportioned when viewed from its base.
 When the statue was designed in the late 19th century (before easy air flight), there were few other angles from which to view the statue.
 This caused a difficulty for special effects technicians working on the movie Ghostbusters II, who had to reduce the amount of forced perspective used when replicating the statue for the movie so that their model (which was photographed head-on) would not look top-heavy.
 This effect can also be seen in Michelangelo's statue of David.